Axelpuff/hundredschools/descriptions/shendao/views/laozi/quote.md

-The Way of Heaven is such that if you "follow" then you will be great, while if you alter then you will be insignificant.
+*"The Way of Heaven is such that if you "follow" then you will be great, while if you alter then you will be insignificant."*